jEnbuska/none-dux/README.md

 ## Very large objects
-When ever creating and object with more than 1000 Object entries consider using createLeaf helper function.
+When ever creating and object with more than 1000 object children consider using createLeaf helper function.

 If entries are only leaf: (string,  numbers, etc.) there should not be any need to improve performance

-Children aren't created until they are referenced for the first time.
+Children aren't created until they are referenced for the first time, but the promise of creating it later when referenced is work too.
 ```
 ...
 function fetchCustomerData(){
   function(nonedux){
-    //if children are not accessed previously they are created first time the are accessed
     fetchUserData()
       .then(({data}) => {
         let { transactions, associations } = data;
-        nonedux.setState({statistics: {transactions, associations} }) // create pending* child 'statistic' (if not referenced previously)
+        nonedux.setState({statistics: {transactions, associations} })
+        // if child statistics is not accessed previously it is created now
+        nonedux.statistics.setState({transactions, associations}).
-        nonedux.statistics.setState({transactions, associations}). // previosly pending* 'statistics' child was created, pending children 'transactions' & 'associations' created;
+        // pending children 'transactions' & 'associations' created;
-        const {transactions: t, associations: s} = statistics; // previously pending children 'transaction' & 'associations' were created with own *pending children
+        const {transactions: t, associations: s} = statistics;
+        // children 'transaction' & 'associations' were created & their lazy children are now pending
       })
   }
 }
 ...
 import {createLeaf} from 'none-dux'

-function fetchLotOfCustomeData(){
+function fetchCustomerData_Lightweight(){
   function({statistics}){
     fetchUserData()
       .then(({data}) => {